AU Patient Summary Implementation Guide

 Context of AU Patient Summary within the set of HL7 AU standards

-Relationship to AUCDI and other IGs
+Relationship to AUCDI and Other IGs

-See AUCDI for the relationship between the AUCDI data groups, elements, AU Core profiles, and AU Patient Summary profiles.
+See AUCDI for the relationship between the ‘Patient summary’ AUCDI data groups, elements, and AU PS profiles.

-Relationship to AU Core and Other IGs
+Relationship to AUCDI and Other IGs

-Figure 3: Relationship to AUCDI and Other IGs
+Figure 2: Relationship to AUCDI and Other IGs

 Implementation Guide Relationship

-International Patient Summary Implementation Guide This IG describes specify how to represent in HL7 FHIR the International Patient Summary (IPS).
+International Patient Summary 2.0.0 This IG describes how to represent in HL7 FHIR the International Patient Summary (IPS).
 An International Patient Summary (IPS) document is an electronic health record extract containing essential healthcare information about a subject of care.
-The profiles in this IG were reviewed and considered during development of AU Patient Summary.
-AU Patient Summary is compliant with IPS, e.g. AU Patient Summary data is conformant to IPS.
+This IG defines a set of conformance requirements that enforce a set of ‘minimum requirements’ on the data and obligations on systems generating and consuming IPS documents.
+AU PS is compliant with the requirements of AU IPS, e.g. AU PS data is conformant to IPS and systems that generate and consume AU PS documents are conformant to the requirements in IPS.